 Compressed air energy storage has existed since 1978 (Huntorf power plant in Germany) in the form of enhanced gas plants with a maximum energy efficiency of 50%.
 In these old Compressed Air Energy Systems (CAES), the heat produced by compression is lost.
 A more sophisticated concept is Advanced Adiabatic Compressed Air Energy Storage (AA-CAES): this solution makes it possible to store compression heat and achieve a far higher degree of efficiency.

-«Using the AA-CAES principle, we are developing a system based on:
+«Using the AA-CAES principle, we are developing a system:

 It operates as follows: